 Did you know that groundwater accounts for less than 2 percent of the total water on Earth?
-However, groundwater is a crucial resource: in California, it provides about 40 percent of our total water.
+Even so, groundwater is a crucial resource: in California, it provides about 40 percent of our total water.
 In years of drought, that number jumps up to 60 percent.
-Some communities rely only on groundwater.
+Some communities rely on groundwater as their only source of water.
 Groundwater can provide a necessary backup to local water supply, but only if we protect it.

 Groundwater fills spaces in soil and cracks in rocks, and the amount of groundwater is constantly changing:

-- Groundwater is replenished, or recharged, by rain, snowmelt, stream water, leaky underground pipes, and irrigation water.
+- It is replenished, or recharged, by rain, snowmelt, stream water, leaky underground pipes, and irrigation water.

-- Groundwater is depleted through natural processes like flow to rivers, lakes, and oceans, evaporation and transpiration, and by human use.
+- It is depleted through natural processes like flow to rivers, lakes, and oceans, evaporation and transpiration, and by human use.

 Groundwater does not follow the boundaries of cities, counties, or states.
 Instead, we think about groundwater in terms of basins and subbasins.
 A groundwater basin is an area made up of at least one aquifer (area that contains groundwater).
 And a groundwater subbasin is a portion of a groundwater basin, oftentimes created for ease of management and studying.